Classic Tres Leches Cupcakes with a boozy Kahlua twist. An easy and delicious recipe just in time for Cinco de Mayo.

 - Turn mixer on low and add flour mixture a little at a time.
 Mix until just combined.

 Fill cupcake cups just half full.
 We want them to bake up slightly below the wrapper, to make adding the milk easier later.
-You should have about 20 cupcakes.
-Bake on the center rack for 15-17 minutes until golden and a toothpick inserted into the center comes out clean.
+You should have at least 20 cupcakes.
+Bake on the center rack for 15-17 minutes until lightly golden and a toothpick inserted into the center comes out clean.

 - Allow cupcakes to cool in the pans.